WildEyeConservation/TrapTagger/README.md

 - Give that bucket a useful name and save it for later
 - Select your desired AWS region and click 'create bucket'
 - Select your newly created bucket and select the permissions tab
-- Set the bucket policy to the following, replacing both yourDomain and bucketName with your site domain and bucket name respectively:
+- Set the bucket policy to the following, replacing:

+    - yourDomain with your site domain
+    - bucketName with your bucket name
+    - rootUserARN with the user ARN of your root user
+    - S3UserARN with the user ARN of your S3-only user
 ```
 {
     "Version": "2012-10-17",